gnea/grbl/doc/markdown/interface.md

 One important note are the override command characters.
 These are defined in the extended-ASCII character space and are generally not type-able on a keyboard.
 A GUI must be able to send these 8-bit values to support overrides.

 #### EEPROM Issues
-EEPROM access on the Arduino AVR CPUs turns off all of the interrupts while the CPU reads and writes to EEPROM.
+EEPROM access on the Arduino AVR CPUs turns off all of the interrupts while the CPU _writes_ to EEPROM.
 This poses a problem for certain features in Grbl, particularly if a user is streaming and running a g-code program, since it can pause the main step generator interrupt from executing on time.
 Most of the EEPROM access is restricted by Grbl when it's in certain states, but there are some things that developers need to know.

 * Settings should not be streamed with the character-counting streaming protocols.
 Only the simple send-response protocol works.
 This is because during the EEPROM write, the AVR CPU also shuts-down the serial RX interrupt, which means data can get corrupted or lost.

-* When changing work coordinates or accessing the `G28`/`G30` predefined positions, Grbl has to fetch them from EEPROM.
-There is a small chance this access can pause the stepper or serial receive interrupt long enough to cause motion issues, but since it only fetches 12 bytes at a time at 2 cycles per fetch, the chances are very small that this will do anything to how Grbl runs.
-We just suggest keeping an eye on this and report to us any issues you might think are related to this.
+This is safe with the send-response protocol, because it's not sending data after commanding Grbl to save data.

 For reference:
 * Grbl's EEPROM write commands: `G10 L2`, `G10 L20`, `G28.1`, `G30.1`, `$x=`, `$I=`, `$Nx=`, `$RST=`